DrewCarlson/ktpack/docs/getting-started.md

 $ ./out/linux_x64/debug/bin/hello_world.kexe
 Hello, world!
 ```

 _Note: the `linux_x64` directory could also be `macosx_[x64|arm64]` or `windows_x64` based on your operating system_

-Alternatively we can use the `ktpack run` command:
+Alternatively we can use the `run` command:

 ```shell
 $ ktpack run